Laura Bennett (triathlete)

 Laura Marie Bennett (née Reback, born 25 April 1975, in North Palm Beach, Florida) is an American professional triathlete.
 She placed fourth in the women's triathlon at the 2008 Summer Olympics.
 In 2012, she finished 17th at the London Olympic Games.
 She earned a silver medal at the World Triathlon Championships in 2003 and bronze medals in 2004, 2005, and 2007.
 She has also raced at the Half-Ironman distance, placing 5th at the 2009 Ironman 70.3 World Championship.

 Athletic career

 Early career

-Bennett started triathlons at age 10, took up swimming at age 12.
+Bennett started triathlons at age 10 and took up swimming at age 12.
 She attended Cardinal Newman High School where she ran track and swam.
 She was the Florida state champion in the mile and two mile races for two consecutive years.
 She attended at Southern Methodist University where she was a member of the swimming team and pursued a finance degree.
 In swimming she served as a co-captain, and was a member of the 1997 NCAA champion 400 medley relay.
 She graduated in 1997 with a BS in finance.

 In 1993, she was a member of the USA Triathlon Junior National Team, and was voted the USA Triathlon and Triathlete Magazine Junior of the Year in 1994.
 In 1997, after completing college, she was the second U.S. amateur at the World Championship in Perth, Australia.